oguzkagankoc/Interpol/README.md

 The project is designed to allow configuration of variables through environment variables or a configuration file.
 This provides flexibility in modifying the behavior of the containers without the need for code changes.

+## Limitations

+Please note that due to limitations in the Interpol API, only a limited number of persons (160) can be retrieved.
+Therefore, the displayed data may not represent the entire Interpol database.
+To accommodate this limitation, the list of wanted persons has been filtered to include only individuals with less than 160 records.
+The applied filter focuses on wanted persons with American nationality.

 ## Usage

 To run the project, make sure you have Docker and Docker Compose installed on your system.
 Then, follow these steps: